rixx/ynab-downgrade/README.md

 You'll want to import every file next, each under the appropriate account.
 Make sure to select Year/Month/Date as time format, as well as "Include transactions before account start date".

+Next, approve all transactions and recategorise if any did not receive a matching category on import.
+And now the tedious part: When you transferred money from account A to B, this transaction shows up in the account A export and the account B export – but since YNAB 4 does not know that we'll provide both imports, it also auto generates the matching transfer transaction, so every transfer exists twice.
+You have to go through the list of all transactions, filter for Transfer, and delete every other one :/

+To do this, first filter by "Is: Cleared,  Transfer".
+Then, the easiest workflow is to mark the first transaction, then hold Ctrl, and keep pressing down, down, space.
+Delete either all the inflows or outflows – it doesn't matter, as their counterparts will also disappear.

+For context: I used nYNAB for just over five years, and I had to mark around 150 transactions.
+Not great, but not terrible, either.

+## Step 5: Cleanup

+Now, chances are, some accounts won't have the correct balance.
+I'm not quite sure what's going on, to be quite honest.
+Out of my 7 accounts, 2 were off (one by a bit, one by a bit more), the other five came out correct.
+Things to check:

+- An imported starting balance can be marked incorrectly, either change the flow direction or delete it.
+- Mark a suspect time period (first and last month / year / quarter) in both nYNAB and YNAB 4 and compare the totals.

+Now, once all the account totals are correct: **you can be done**.
+Just copy your current category bucket total into your YNAB 4, and you're ready to go.
+Congratulations!

+## Step 6: Budget import (optional)

+Unless you want your budget history to be imported, too – do you want to know how much money you set aside for vacation in 2017? … If so: **quit YNAB 4 and make a backup of the directory**!
+Seriously: Your current state is very good and you really don't want to repeat the work you just did if the budget import screws up somehow.

 ## Appendix 1: YNAB 4